lcarranco/Blockchain_and_IoT/README.md

 ## Description of Different Ethereum Networks

 ### MainNet
 MainNet is the current live network of ethereum.
-The current version of MainNet is __Homestead__
+The current version of MainNet is __Metropolis__

 ### TestNet (Ropsten)
 Used by developers or users as a test platform to test smart contrats and other blockchain-related proposals.